Huge crowd attends municipal center work session in Oscoda

 He noted that some of the security cameras are inadequate, there is only one bathroom in the police department and evidence is stored in a former restroom/shower area.

 There are no shower facilities for decontamination, either.
-David said the OTPD recently responded to a situation where a teen had cut herself and then became combative, so the officers ended up covered in blood, with no place to clean off.
+David said the OTPD recently responded to a situation where a teen had cut herself and decided to be combative.
+So the officers ended up being covered in blood, with no place to clean off.

 Utility Management: